How are the residents selected?

 Is the resident required to do oral presentations?

 The residents are required to do several formal presentations throughout the course of the two years to fulfill both school and residency requirements.
 Other presentations may be required as determined by the preceptor, and other health care professionals in each rotation experience.
-The resident will be required to present posters at the ASHP Midyear Clinical Meeting as well as project presentations at the Midwest Pharmacy Residents Conference and the Alcalde Southwest Leadership Conference.
+The resident will be required to present posters at the ASHP Midyear Clinical Meeting as well as platform presentations at the Midwest Pharmacy Residents Conference and the Alcalde Southwest Leadership Conference.
+A one-hour ACPE accredited continuing education program will be conducted in each year of the program.
 Additional opportunities to present include departmental journal club and various multidisciplinary committee meetings.

 How are the residents evaluated?